An Overview of the Latarjet Procedure

 The Latarjet procedure is becoming a preferred method of treatment for anterior shoulder instability.
-This treatment can be performed as an open procedure or an arthroscopic technique.
+This treatment can be performed by Dr. Peter Millett as an open procedure or an arthroscopic technique.
 Patients receiving this treatment typically have significant bone deficiency from the front of the glenoid region, 20% or more.
 The most common causes of the deficiency is due to congenital deformity, trauma, or recurrent dislocation.
 There are three main effects that create stability through this procedure.
 First, the coracoid transfer restores the glenoid surface eliminating any bony lesions that previously existed.
 Second, by reinforcing the inferior subscapularis and anterointerior capsule, the conjoined tendon provides dynamic stability when the arm is abducted and externally rotated.
 Lastly, the capsule is reattached to the bone graft inferiorly, thus increasing stability.
-This procedure is successful approximately 80-95% of the time in eliminating recurrent dislocations.
+This procedure is successful approximately 80-95% of the time in eliminating recurrent shoulder instability and dislocations.

-A nerve block will be used during the procedure.
+A nerve block will be used during the Latarjet procedure.
 This allows for complete numbness in both the shoulder and arm during and immediately after the procedure.
 Typically, you will have numbness lasting for up to a few hours.
 Once the nerve block wears off, you will begin to feel soreness and pain.
 The patient is required to wear a sling for about 4 weeks, so the repaired area can heal to the glenoid.
 Sutures will assist in the healing process.
 The following guidelines are recommended:

 - Do not remove your sutures – they will disintegrate by themselves.
 Follow the incision site care instructions that are given to you after your surgery.